camcamfresh/Xiaomi-M365-BLE-Controller-Replacement/README.md

 - Can unlock, lock, turn lights on/off (except head light led), cruise control on/off, run the motor, stop motor with brake.

 Work in Progress/Future Work:
-- Beep when locked and moved, and GPS module, boost converter for 6V headlight led, speed/battery monitor
+- Beep when locked and moved, and GPS module, boost converter for 6V headlight led, speed/battery monitor, add option for eco mode.

 # How the Xiaomi M365 Operates:
 - The scooter is composed of 3 microcontrollers: the Bluetooth (BLE) controller, the motor controller, and the battery management system (BMS) controller.